BoredDevHQ/facetrack/README.md

 pip install opencv-python pyserial
 ```

-2. Upload the Arduino sketch (`facerec.ino`) to your Arduino board using the Arduino IDE.
+2. Upload the Arduino sketch (`facetrack.ino`) to your Arduino board using the Arduino IDE.

 3. Connect the hardware according to the pin configuration.